Transcript Proofreader For Court Reporters

 Benefits of PDF

-The court reporter holds the ultimate authority over the corrections that are made.
+The court reporter holds ultimate authority over the corrections made.
 PDFs are versatile and can be integrated with any software.
 Additionally, it proves to be a more economical and practical alternative to printing out multiple pages.